 But productivity aside, employees who regularly use their holiday entitlement can also benefit from:

-Recognising the importance of holiday should be part of a comprehensive strategy to improve mental health and wellbeing in the workplace.
-If businesses are actively encouraging employees to take and enjoy their time off, it demonstrates their commitment to fostering a supportive and healthy work environment, ultimately leading to increased retention rates and a more motivated workforce.
+Recognising the importance of holidays should be part of a comprehensive strategy to improve mental health and wellbeing in the workplace.
+When businesses actively encourage employees to take and enjoy their time off, it demonstrates a genuine commitment to fostering a supportive and healthy work culture.
+This, in turn, contributes to stronger engagement, higher retention, and a more motivated workforce.

 Can an employer enforce their employees to take holiday?